Published 6/5. Updated 6/23, 7/8

 “We are not asking people to get into any physical confrontation,” Inslee said Tuesday.
 “Just do not ring up the sale.”

 With the new “Safe Start” plan, Gov Inslee announced new safety and health requirements for businesses as they reopen.
 This includes new requirements for masks or facial coverings.
-Beginning next Monday, June 8, all employees must wear a cloth facial covering unless they are working alone.
+Beginning next Monday, June 8, all employees must wear a cloth facial covering unless working alone.
 Additionally, although businesses do not have to require customers to do so, they must post encouragement to their patrons to wear masks as well.